Todar Mal

-Raja Todar Mal (1 January 1500 – 8 November 1589) was the Finance Minister (Mushriff-i-Diwan) of the Mughal empire during Emperor Akbar's reign.
-He was also the Vakil-us-Sultanat (Counsellor of the Empire) and Joint Wazir.
+Raja Todar Mal (10 February 1503 – 8 November 1589) was an Indian minister, economist, and military commander who served as the Finance Minister (Diwan-i-Ashraff) of the Mughal Empire during the reign of Akbar I. He was also the Vakil-us-Sultanat (Counsellor of the Empire) and Joint Wazir.
 He was one of the premier nobles in the Mughal Empire and was a Mansabdar of 4000.
 He was one of the Navaratnas in Akbar's court.
 Under Todar Mal, there were 15 other Dewans nominated for 15 Subahs of Akbar.